 This is part 2.
 Part 1 speaks of different views of translatability.
+This part looks at some practical reasons to accept the translatability of the Bible.

 Translation by experts in translation versus translation by amateurs